FPLTomeczek/FPLTools-TS/README.md

 :white_circle: Predict player chances to score or keep a clean sheet - Chances to score or keep a clean sheet shown in percentages

 :white_circle: FDR Schedule - Fixture Difficulty Ranking for all the fixtures throughout whole season

+## About

+Project is created in **MERN** stack (React + TS).
+Data fetched from backend is provided by [FPL API](https://fantasy.premierleague.com/api/bootstrap-static/), data related to all users is stored in database.
+For data related to specific user backend server acts like proxy server.

+Link to backend project: [FPLTools backend](https://github.com/FPLTomeczek/BackendFPLToolsV2)